jmdelouis/FOSCAT_DEMO/README.md

 # FOSCAT_DEMO

-This package provides python scripts showing how to use the foscat library to compute synthetic fields having pattern with the same statistical description than a given image.
+The python scripts *demo.py* included in this package demonstrate how to use the foscat library to generate synthetic fields that have patterns with the same statistical properties as a specified image.

 # Install foscat library